California Landscape Painter

 I combine two things I like to do, hiking and painting the landscape.

 I was born in San Francisco.
 My parents are the artists Mireille and Philip Wood, and my maternal grandfather the eminent California plein air painter and muralist Gottardo Piazzoni.
-Artwork and talk of art were ever-present in our household, and I drew and painted from an early age.
+Artwork and talk of art were a constant in our household; I drew and painted from an early age.

 I spent childhood summers at the family ranch (established by my great-grandfather in the 1870s) in the Carmel Valley, where I painted the grassy hills and wooded canyons in the California light, the start of a lifelong pursuit.